bnosac/udpipe.models.ud/README.md

 ## License

 - The models pubished here are models released under a licence which allow for commercial usage in contrast to the models which are made available at https://github.com/jwijffels/udpipe.models.ud.2.0
 - Each of the models has its own license terms and you are responsible for complying with the license terms applicable to those parts of the models which you use.
-If you do not agree with the license terms, you must stop using these models and destroy all copies of that you have obtained.
+If you do not agree with the license terms, you must stop using these models and destroy all copies that you have obtained.
-- The license for every model included is specified in the appropriate language/treebank directory.
+- The license for every model included in this repository is specified in the appropriate language/treebank directory.
 - The R source code which is used to build the models is made available under the Mozilla Public License Version 2.0.
 - The data which is used when constructing the models is data from the respective treebanks available at https://github.com/UniversalDependencies and fastText word vectors released at https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md